vinayk94/dailylog/_posts/2024/2024-02-20-experiences-here.md

 Is it their inability to put some effort into understanding the world around them, that is pushing them to close their eyes and blindly follow others?

 I think writing helps me to be honest at least with me.
 Produce more while being honest with oneself.
-Honesty leads you to the truth and acting on via production helps you evolve.
+Honesty leads you to the truth and acting on it via production helps you move with a pinch of confidence..